stevengharris/MarkupEditor/README.md

 [Issues](https://github.com/stevengharris/MarkupEditor/issues) are being tracked on GitHub, but the inlined summary below may be useful.

 1. At this point, the MarkupEditor is really only useful on devices with a keyboard.
 On the iPad (and worse on the iPhone), the toolbar is too wide, and it isn't set up for scrolling or, better, for a different display for the format.
 I intend to work on the iPad usage but have not put any time into it.
 I am primarily focused on using it on the Mac.
-2. Table editing
-    * Table styling is hardcoded.
-I plan to provide options for putting borders around elements, header, etc.
-    * Headers are currently colspanning the full table, but this needs to be adjustable.
-3. Pasting of text with embedded HTML causes weird things to happen since the embedded HTML is not properly sanitized yet.

-### Limitations

-1. Probably needs to support text justification, but I may not do so.
-2. Preferences.
-Some things are properly configurable via ToolbarPreferences, but this needs to be expanded.
-3. Menus are incomplete, but the scaffolding is in place to be filled-out.
+2. Menus are incomplete, but the scaffolding is in place to be filled-out.

 ## Legacy and Acknowledgements